FAA Drone Fines – Real Enforcement Cases and What Trigger…

 If You Receive an FAA Inquiry

-1. Remain calm and professional: Hostile responses escalate situations
+1. Remain calm and professional: Hostile responses only escalate the situation

-2. Contact an aviation attorney immediately: Before providing substantive responses
+2. Contact an aviation attorney immediately: Before you provide any substantive responses

 5. Understand your rights: You can have representation during interviews